EN

 Sink Connectors

-Sink connector is a service, which reads data from at least one topic in kafka and write to a target system.
+Sink connector is a service, which reads data from at least one topic in Kafka and writes to a target system.

 For creating sink connector, we can use the same connector creation rest endpoint.
 Let us check configurations of a jdbc sink connector that pointing to sql server database at the destination.